Grand Lodge of Massachusetts

 H = Herald RS = Recording Secretary

-HA = Herald Assistant(s) FS = Financial Secretary
+HA = Herald Assistants FS = Financial Secretary

 P = President TR = Treasurer

-VP = Vice President T = Trustee
+VP = Vice President T = Trustees

 8